-Perspective | The party’s still on for Tampa’s happy, home-team Super Bowl.
+The party’s still on for Tampa’s happy, home-team Super Bowl.
 It’s just not quite as rowdy.

-Get this: 55 turns into the utmost practice (the Super Bowl) of the foremost American knack (razzmatazz), the fates finally brewed a first team (the Tampa Bay Buccaneers) playing a Super Bowl in a home stadium (Raymond James Stadium) in a rowdy city (Tampa), a peerless cause for teeming streets.
-And get this: It did just that amid the grinding teeth of a pandemic, a peerless cause for depleted streets.
+Get this: For the 55th Super Bowl coming Sunday, the fates finally brewed a first team ever to play any Super Bowl on its home field, with the Tampa Bay Buccaneers in Raymond James Stadium.
+That normally would give this rowdy city a peerless cause for teeming streets.
+But get this: It did just that amid the grinding teeth of a pandemic, a peerless cause for depleted streets.
+Somehow, a Super Bowl with Tom Brady and Patrick Mahomes winds up with diminished noise.

-It results in crowds only mildly annoying instead of the raging annoyance for which everyone yearns.

-Somehow, a Super Bowl with Tom Brady and Patrick Mahomes winds up with insufficient noise.

-So in staple places — the West Tampa Sandwich Shop with its plantain omelet and otherworldly Cuban coffee and thousands of photos, the Power Circle Barber Shop with its vortex of energy and audible ESPN and photos of great Bucs, the impressive 2.6-mile Tampa Riverwalk with its statuettes of the heads of departed but still-remarkable citizens — the minds try to parse the thing.
-That’s especially true for native Tampans, Tampanians or Tampenos, whichever you choose.
+So in staple places — the West Tampa Sandwich Shop with its plantain omelet and otherworldly Cuban coffee and thousands of photos, the Power Circle Barber Shop with its vortex of energy and audible ESPN and photos of great Bucs, the impressive 2.6-mile Tampa Riverwalk with its statuettes of the heads of departed but still-remarkable citizens — the locals here in Florida try to sort it out.

 “Man, if the pandemic wasn’t here, the city would be …” said Antonio Williams, 32, who spent Thursday night guiding his three sons and nephew through the Super Bowl atmosphere around the river.
 His pause after the word “be” lent a mental picture of untold bacchanal.